wikimedia/mediawiki-tools-cli/CI.md

 # CI

-Continious integration for this project is currently set up on a dedicated Cloud VPM machine.
+Continuous integration for this project is currently set up on a dedicated Cloud VPM machine.

 Currently this CI will NOT work for forks of this project, only for actual project branches.